MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### add.sso.account

-This will alert Microsoft to the success or failure of a user adding an account through single sign-on (SSO).
+This alerts Microsoft to the success or failure of a user adding an account through single sign-on (SSO).

 The following fields are collected: